neolea/neolea-training-materials/methodology.md

 this methods, techniques and ways to deal with uncertainty, rather than fighting crime in the streets.

-Security practitioners possess knowledge, and a craftsmanship that can be transposed to LEA.
+Security practitioners developped a craftsmanship and a stance towards software that can be transposed to LEA.
 We discuss here in more details the methods we use to determine the gaps in LEO training and tooling, their training needs, as well as how we involve LEA in security communities to keep them sharp in their fight against cyber crime.

 # Training objectives